AktechLabs/cirun-docs/docs/_sources/reference/examples.md.txt

     # Ubuntu-20.4, can be seen from "gcloud compute images list"
     machine_image: ubuntu-minimal-2004-lts
     preemptible: false
-    # Path of the relevant workflow file
-    workflow: .github/workflows/build-gpu.yml
-    # Adding the GPU label, this matches the runs-on param from .github/workflows/build-gpu.yml
+    # Add this label in the "runs-on" param in .github/workflows/<workflow-name>.yml
-    # So that this runner is selected for running .github/workflows/build-gpu.yml
+    # So that this runner is created for running the workflow
     labels:
-      - gpu
+      - cirun-gpu-runner
 ```

 ## DigitalOcean